Neopagan witchcraft: Origins

-Most societies that have believed in harmful witchcraft or black magic have also believed in helpful or white magic or cunning craft.
-In these societies, practitioners of helpful magic provided services such as breaking the effects of witchcraft, healing, divination, finding lost or stolen goods, and love magic.
+Historical pagan societies usually had a belief in both helpful and harmful magic.
+Pagan Rome, for example, had laws against malevolent magic.
+In English, malevolent magic became known as "witchcraft" or black magic, while its benevolent counterpart became known as white magic or the cunning craft.
+In medieval and early modern Europe, practitioners of helpful magic provided services such as breaking the effects of witchcraft, healing, divination, finding lost or stolen goods, and love magic.
 In Britain they were commonly known as cunning folk or wise people.
 Alan McFarlane writes, "There were a number of interchangeable terms for these practitioners, 'white', 'good', or 'unbinding' witches, blessers, wizards, sorcerers, however 'cunning-man' and 'wise-man' were the most frequent".
-Ronald Hutton prefers the term "service magicians".
-Often these people were involved in identifying alleged witches.
+Historian Owen Davies says the term "white witch" was rarely used before the 20th century.
+Ronald Hutton uses the general term "service magicians".
+These magic-workers were at least nominally Christians, and were often involved in identifying alleged witches.

 In the 1920s, the witch-cult hypothesis gained increasing attention in occult circles when it was popularized by Margaret Murray.
 The witch-cult hypothesis was the idea that those persecuted as witches were not workers of harmful magic, but followers of a pagan religion (the "Old Religion") that had survived the Christianization of Europe.
 This has been proven untrue by further historical research.
-Though the theory of accused witches being followers of an organized pagan religion was discredited in academia, it spurred renewed interest in witchcraft.
+Though the theory of accused witches being followers of a pagan religion was discredited in academia, it became popular among the general public and spurred renewed interest in witchcraft.

 From the 1930s, occult neopagan groups began to emerge who re-defined the term 'witchcraft' and applied it to their religion.
 They were initiatory secret societies inspired by Murray's witch cult theory, ceremonial magic, Aleister Crowley's Thelema, and historical paganism.
 The earliest group was the Bricket Wood coven of English occultist Gerald Gardner.
 Gardner said he had been initiated by a group of pagan witches, the New Forest coven, who he said were one of the few remnants of this pagan witch cult.
 His story is disputed by academics.
 Gardner's neopagan witchcraft religion, later known as Wicca, adopted many of the traditions ascribed to Murray's witch cult.

 Gerald Gardner was not the only person who believed they were a member of a surviving pagan witch-cult.
 Others such as Sybil Leek, Charles Cardell, Raymond Howard, Rolla Nordic, Robert Cochrane and Paul Huson also said they had been initiated by surviving witch covens.
 They considered themselves to be following "hereditary" or "traditional" forms of pagan witchcraft.

 English historian Ronald Hutton notes that neopagan witchcraft is "the only full-formed religion which England can be said to have given the world."

 Following its establishment in Britain, Gardnerian Wicca was brought to the U.S. in the early 1960s by English initiate Raymond Buckland and his then-wife Rosemary, who together founded a coven in Long Island.
 In the U.S., numerous new variants of Wicca then developed.